Do PSA Graded Cards Sell For A Premium vs SGC & Beckett?

 Do PSA Graded Cards sell for a premium over graded cards from SGC and Beckett?

-I always assumed that this was true, but decided now to do a deeper dive into recent sales data to see if it was actually true.
+I had always assumed this was true but decided to conduct a more thorough analysis of recent sales data to determine whether it was indeed the case.

-Our findings: for older pre-war cards, PSA graded cards do carry a small premium over SGC and Beckett.
-For newer, modern cards, PSA pricing is more in line with the other grading companies.
+Our findings: for older pre-war cards, PSA-graded cards command a slight premium over SGC- and Beckett-graded cards.ย For newer, modern cards, PSA pricing is more comparable to that of other grading companies.

 Examining Grading Premiums of Pre-War Cards

-I decided to start with pre-war graded cards.
-The easiest and most liquid cards with the most sales are the T206 White Border cards.
-The issue is that the T206 cards have different backs that have varying scarcity and different multiples on value.
+I decided to start with pre-war graded cards. ย The easiest and most liquid cards with the most sales are the T206 White Border cards.
+The issue is that T206 cards have different backs with varying levels of scarcity andย different values in multiples.

 Ruth Icon